Skip to main content

 Each command returns one image.
 Image generation uses a separate image model.
 It does not use the chatbot’s answer model.

-Image generation uses the image model selected in Tools, not the chatbot model selected in General.
+Image generation uses the image model selected in Capabilities, not the chatbot answer model.

 1. Go to AI Puffer > Chatbots and select the chatbot.